ejpsoil/soildata-assimilation-guidance/docs/tools/bridge-geoserver-geonetwork.md

 facilitate the complex process of data publication from a well known desktop environment.
 An introductionary video is available at https://www.youtube.com/watch?v=f-sZCVnR9dc

 [GeoServer](geoserver.md) is a server application providing OGC services on various database backends.
+See the [relevant cookbook](geoserver.md) for a more detailed description.

 [GeoNetwork](geonetwork.md) is a server application providing a search interface and various api's on a collection of metadata records.
+See the [relevant cookbook](geonetwork.md) for a more detailed description.

 ## Contents of the cookbook: